Magic City 777 Casino Review 2026

 - No reply from email (tested 3x in 4 days)

-- Phone call rang but didn’t connect
+- The phone call rang, but didn’t connect.

-- Contact page form doesn’t exist
+- A contact page form doesn’t exist

-- Social buttons inactive (tested Facebook + IG)
+- Social buttons = inactive (tested Facebook + IG)

 - No live chat or automated widget shown

-- Msgs via Facebook left unreplied (tested twice)
+- Msgs via Facebook were ignored too

 - No help center, FAQ, or support category available